jules2689/trudeau/docs/2020-04-21/trudeau.md

 **Prime Minister Trudeau**:

 hello, everyone.
-I want to begin by noting the innocent men, women and children systematically murder by the nazis.
+I want to begin by noting the innocent men, women and children systematically murder by the Nazis.
 We also pay tribute to the brave itself and resiliency of survivors and all those who risked their lives to save others during the holocaust.